 For #2: the things we believe are important to our personal identities, but also our social identities.
 I’ve known, for instance, religious people who have lost their faith who find it difficult to accept because their social identity is tied up in their religious beliefs.
 The same thing occurs when someone comes out of the closet as gay or transgender: it is difficult for the one coming out to have to change the way those around them see and conceptualize them, and it is difficult for those the person comes out to, because they now have to reconceptualize their relationship to the person.

 The question, then, is what conditions must obtain in order for someone to go through the cognitive gauntlet of actually changing their mind?
 I would imagine that it differs person by person.
 If persons S1, S2, and S3 all believe in A instead of not-A, then a defeater of A for person S1 may not be a defeater for persons S2 and S3.
-Meanwhile, there may exist a defeater for S2, even if S2 has not been exposed to the defeater, but for S3 there is no defeater of A that would cause S3 to believe not-A. It may also be the case that a defeater for A (call it D1) may be a defeater for S1 but not S2, while some other defeater for A (call it D2) may be a defeater for S2 but not S1, while one, the other, or both D1 and D2 may not be a defeater for S3.
+Meanwhile, there may exist a defeater for S2, even if S2 has not been exposed to the defeater, but for S3 there is no defeater of A that would cause S3 to believe not-A. It may then be the case, on account of beliefs other than A but related to (surrounding) A, that a defeater for A (call it D1) may be a defeater of A for S1 but not S2, while some other defeater for A (call it D2) may be a defeater of A for S2 but not S1, while one, the other, or both D1 and D2 may not be a defeater for S3.

 Humans reason as lawyers more than scientists.
 We rarely, if ever, withhold judgement while accumulating evidence, deciding on a belief only once some evidentiary threshold has been met.
 Instead, we use what is called motivated reasoning: we formulate beliefs and then seek evidence to support them (and that’s only if the pre-formulated belief is ever challenged; I would wager that everyone holds unchallenged beliefs that we have never sought to justify, because attempting to justify every single belief would be extremely cognitively taxing).
 That brings us to the question of when ought we change our mind.